miaoyangpeng/AXI_digital_median_filter_IP/README.md

 in “AXI Direct Memory Access” IP setting,	Make sure “Enable Scatter Gather Engine” is checked the diagram will looks like following:
 ![](image/77.PNG)
-Figuire 3:hardware diagram in Vivado
+Figuire 3: hardware diagram in Vivado

 I am not going to talk about how to establish the environment in PS side.
 But in short, the following files are required:
 •	BOOT.BIN (boot image, contains First Stage Boot Loader (FSBL), bitstream and u-boot.elf)